Toutouwai/ProcessRenderFile/README.md

 ## Process page

 When you install the module a page with the name "render-file" and the title "Render File" is created under Setup.
-To change the page name or title expand Page List to Admin > Setup > Render File and open the page for editing.
+To change the page name or title, expand Page List to Admin > Setup > Render File and open the page for editing.

 Tip: if you create a new text field with the name "page_icon" and add it to the core "admin" template you can set a custom menu icon for the page by entering the icon name into the field.
 E.g. enter "smile-o" to use a smiley icon for the page.